Cognitive Debt: A Teacher's Guide to AI Dependency

 Maths shows a clear comparison.
 Calculator use before mental skills hampered number sense (Hembree & Dessart, 1986).
 AI dependency mirrors this pattern.
 Learners miss crucial problem-solving steps using AI.
 They avoid selecting strategies and testing methods.
 A Year 9 learner using ChatGPT for equations lacks method fluency.
 They cannot transfer this approach to new problems.

 English and humanities risk losing authentic learner voice.
-Learners may not develop their style if AI generates text.
-Kosmyna et al. (2025) found AI essays had reduced vocabulary.
-This means learners may not develop strong writing skills.
-Year 11 learners using AI for GCSE essays may struggle without it.
-The exam rewards what AI use prevents.
+Learners may not develop their style if AI generates the argument, vocabulary and structure too early.
+Year 11 learners using AI for GCSE essays may produce fluent homework but struggle when asked to write independently.
+The exam rewards what uncritical AI use can prevent: planning, interpretation, evidence selection and controlled expression.

 Science faces perhaps the most concerning risk: the decline of hypothesis generation.
 Scientific thinking requires students to observe, wonder, predict, and test.
 When students ask AI to generate hypotheses, they miss the creative, inferential step that sits at the heart of scientific reasoning.
 A Year 10 biology student who asks ChatGPT "What would happen if we increased the temperature?" instead of reasoning from their understanding of enzyme function has outsourced the very thinking the lesson was designed to develop.
 The student receives a correct prediction without building the mental model that would allow them to predict independently in future.